 - The Woodrow Wilson International Center for Scholars in Washington DC invited Dr. Field to be a panelist for the November, 2012 Soft Geoengineering Workshop.

 - Dr. Field was an invitee and presenter at the Geoengineering IP Knowledge Management Workshop held by Carnegie Mellon, AAAS and NSF in Washington DC, in April 2012.

-- Leslie Field, Ice911 Founder and a Stanford University consulting professor in electrical engineering, teaches an annual class at Stanford called Engineering, Entrepreneurship, and Climate Change every fall.
+- Leslie Field, founder of Ice911, teaches an annual class at Stanford University called Engineering, Entrepreneurship, and Climate Change every fall.
 The lectures are shared on YouTube.

-- Ice911 team members taught high school teachers how to help their students use do-it-yourself engineering and computer science components.
+- Ice911 team members have taught a year long Engineering class at two local high schools and helped high school teachers how to help their students use do-it-yourself engineering and computer science components.